by Alan Rabinowitz

 10. If you own a website and blog, try embedding popular tweets in-between content blocks within your article.
-This prompts users to engage with your article while reading; drawing their attention to your Twitter feed.
+This prompts users to engage with your article while reading, drawing their attention to your Twitter feed.

 11. Use Twitter search.
-Target relevant keywords and questions that are relevant to your brand engage with the Twitter community, provide answers and make friends.
+Target relevant keywords and questions that are relevant to your brand engage with the Twitter community, provide answers, and make friends.

 12. Repurpose old tweets and post them multiple times throughout the week at different times during the day.
 With each tweet having a ‘lifespan’ lasting about 18 minutes, you can get more out of your tweets than if you only posted them once.
 Test with different headlines at different times and measure what you find.

 13. Know the best time to tweet.
 According to research, the best time to post on Twitter is 1 PM or 3 PM.
 Ad Week and Social Times report the best time to post for highest click-through-rate is between 12 PM – 1 PM.
-Also, it’s interesting to note that Ad Week records time slot 5 PM as the time that registers most retweets.
+Also, it’s interesting to note that Ad Week records 5 PM as the time that registers the most retweets.
 Test your audience and make sure to leverage your prime times.

-14. Report and comment on live events, sporting events, trade shows and other relevant trending events.
+14. Report and comment on live events, sporting events, trade shows, and other relevant trending events.
 Use trending hashtags and tweet away.

 15. Create or share amazing content with people in your community.
 Find viral videos, inspirational talks, articles, and trending tweets.

 16. According to Buffer, brands report a 17% increase in engagement when they tweet on the weekend.
-Try tweeting on the weekend, who says you have to stop after the work week?
+Try tweeting on the weekend.
+Who says you have to stop after the work week?